 Appointing a CEO is different from filling any other role in the organization.
-It’s major strategic initiative that impacts the entire organization and its stakeholders.
+It’s a major strategic initiative that impacts the entire business and its stakeholders.
 That’s why the most successful organizations:

 Think of CEO succession as a process, not a single event

 Identifying and developing potential internal CEO successors is time-consuming and can take years.
 Ideally, CEO succession is a multifaceted, long-term planning process that starts as soon as a new CEO is appointed.
 If that didn’t happen, the sooner succession planning starts the better.
 When developed over time, an effective CEO succession planning process fosters a partnership among directors, management, and potential internal candidates.
 This also gives the company time to build a complementary and supportive team around one or more favorite CEO candidates.

 Make CEO succession planning part of corporate strategy

 The board needs to make CEO succession planning a strategic priority.
 As CEO succession impacts all aspects of an organization, it’s important to include it in your long-term corporate strategy.
 After all, the capabilities the CEO will need in the future depend on what kind of future is planned.
 As the vision for the company evolves, keep CEO succession top of mind—adjust the criteria for the future CEO as needed.